Skip to content

 A variation form built over a repeating bass theme (ostinato).

-Structure: Opens with a bass theme statement, typically 4 or 8 bars long.
-Successive variations layer new melodic and rhythmic material over the repeating bass, growing in complexity.
-The texture thickens from a single voice to full polyphony.
-May conclude with a fugue based on the bass theme.
+Structure: Opens with a bass theme statement.
+Successive variations layer new melodic and rhythmic material over the repeating ground bass, growing in complexity and building toward a climax near the end.
+The ground bass is immutable across all variations.

 • Default instrument: Organ